iamburny/OrmerodWebControl/README.md

 Web Control Interface for the RepRapPro Ormerod

 To install, download this repository as a zip file and extract it into the www directory on the SD card.
-Files reprap.remote.htm and README.md are not needed on the SD card and may be deleted if desired.
+File README.md is not needed on the SD card and may be deleted if desired.

 As of version 68 this requires RepRapFirmware 057z-dc42 or later.
 You can find the firmware at: